handikatriarlan/do-you-need-a-small-reminder/README.md

 Send yourself a warm, animated virtual hug with a full-screen immersive animation.

-### ✍️ Let It Out

-Type what weighs you down and watch the words float away, symbolizing emotional release.

 ### ☁️ Cute Mascot

 An adorable cloud companion with mood-based expressions that responds to your interactions.